stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 This run various checks to verify that Node.js and Git are installed correctly, and tests whether the system can access the package registry for npm.

+## Linux and macOS: Adjusting Global Package Installation

+If you use macOS or Linux, follow the instructions in this [guide to npm global without sudo](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) to make global package installation use your home directory.

+On these operating systems, the default configuration of Node.js causes the _global_ option of npm to install packages to a shared location.
+This location requires administrator privileges to access, which means that every command will need unsafe levels of privileges.

+> Use npx to run commands, rather than installing them globally.

 ## Managing Multiple Versions of Node.js

 If you need to have multiple versions of Node.js on the same system, use [nvm](https://github.com/creationix/nvm) on Linux or macOS, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Microsoft Windows.